JuliaAI/LearnAPI.jl/docs/src/reference.md

 (fallback is `false`).
 Generally, the keyword constructor provided by [`LearnAPI.constructor`](@ref) must provide default values for all properties that are not learner-valued.
-Instead, these learner-valued properties can have a `nothing` default, with the constructor throwing an error if the the constructor call does not explicitly specify a new value.
+Instead, these learner-valued properties can have a `nothing` default, with the constructor throwing an error if the constructor call does not explicitly specify a new value.

 Any object `learner` for which [`LearnAPI.functions(learner)`](@ref) is non-empty is